Ashford Choral Society is one of the longest-running societies in existence, with a history of music-making since 1857.

-Ashford Choral Society has a membership of some 130 singers and traditionally gives three to four concerts each season, during the period September to April/May.
-Each year there is an opportunity to perform some of the major works in the choral repertoire together with leading soloists and a professional symphony orchestra.
-The conductor, Mark Deller, has an international reputation as a choral conductor, working especially with choirs in France, Belgium, Holland, Switzerland and South America.
+Currently there is a membership of around 120 singers who usually perform three or four concerts each season during the period September to May.
+Every year the choir has the opportunity to perform some of the major works of the choral repertoire with leading soloists and a professional symphony orchestra.
+The society also holds an annual carol concert to raise money for chosen charities.

 Music Director, Paul Young, is especially keen to recognise the joy that can come from group music-making for those of all abilities, balancing programmes that present the familiar with less well-known works and to celebrate the repertoire of the great masters whilst providing stimulating challenge.